 If you can't shrink C drive in Windows 10/8/7 because of unmovable files, run third party software such as NIUBI Partition Editor.
 It is able to move these unmovable files, so it can shrink partition to minimum size if you want.
 It has free edition for Windows 10/8/7/Vista/XP home computer users.
 Better than Disk Management, NIUBI can make Unallocated space on either left or right when shrinking a partition.

 In most of Windows computers, C drive is formatted with NTFS file system.
 If it is FAT32 due to some reasons, you must run third party software, because Windows Disk Management only supports NTFS partition.

 Download NIUBI Partition Editor, you'll see all disk partition info and layout on the right, available operations are listed on the left and via right click.

 Right click C drive and select "Resize/Move Volume", you have two options in the pop-up window:

-1. Drag left border towards right
+① If you drag left border towards right

 Then you can shrink C drive and make Unallocated space on the left side.

 If you cannot shrink C drive partition in Windows 10/8/7 because of file system error, follow the steps below to repair file system.